Gary and Sherron Kalbach Chair in Business Administration

 About

 Harrison also launched the first Flex MBA cohort at any top 10 business school, which lets students take courses remotely with the option to come to campus for electives.
-Virtual classrooms make the Evening and Weekend MBA—ranked number one nationally by U.S. News & World Report in 2023—available to students who prefer flexible schedules, including students based abroad and working parents.
+Virtual classrooms make the Evening and Weekend MBA—ranked number one nationally by U.S. News & World Report—available to students who prefer flexible schedules, including students based abroad and working parents.
 Partnerships with the rest of UC Berkeley allowed Harrison to offer exciting programs with the School of Law, the Department of Molecular and Cell Biology, Berkeley Engineering, the Graduate School of Journalism, and the Rausser College of Natural Resources.

 Harrison brought the same intense focus to sustainability.
 In addition to an MBA certificate—and a summer minor—in sustainable business, Haas retooled all of its MBA core courses at the end of 2023 to incorporate thinking about climate change and other sustainability challenges throughout various business disciplines.
+Prior to stepping down, Harrison launched a joint mba and Master’s in Climate Solutions in partnership with Rausser College of Natural Resources, where she was a professor earlier in her career.

 Harrison came to Haas from the University of Pennsylvania’s Wharton School, where she was the William H. Wurster Professor of Multinational Management and a professor of business economics and public policy.
 Before joining Wharton in 2012, she was the director of development policy at the World Bank, where she co-managed a team of 300 researchers and staff.
 As director of development policy at the World Bank, Harrison reformed its process for allocating research funds and oversaw the institution’s flagship publications.
 She convinced the World Bank’s president to release all historical records on project loans, a milestone in increasing its transparency.

 Harrison earned her PhD in economics from Princeton University.
 She also holds a DEUG (diplôme d’études universitaires générales) from the University of Paris.
 She earned her bachelor’s degree from UC Berkeley with a double major in economics and history.
-She also served as a professor of Berkeley’s Department of Agricultural and Resource Economics from 2001 to 2011.

 Expertise and Research Interests